Installation in Kubernetes¶

 To connect to external Redis, in addition to abovementioned you must do the following:

-- Set the
+- Set the codescoring.trustedCA.enabledvariable totrue

-- Add the Redis-server root certificate to
+- Add the Redis-server root certificate to codescoring.trustedCA.certificates

-variables, specify the connection strings for external Redis using the following format:rediss://redis.example.com:6379/0
+- In the codescoring.config.djangoCachesRedisUrlsandcodescoring.config.hueyRedisUrlvariables, specify the connection strings for external Redis using the following format:rediss://redis.example.com:6379/0, where 0 is the Redis database number.

-Connecting to PostgreSQL via PgCat pooler¶
+Connecting to PostgreSQL via Pgbouncer pooler¶

 Important!: Connecting to external PostgreSQL must be done using a connection pooler.

 This option is suitable if PostgreSQL is already deployed in the existing infrastructure, but the connection pool is not used.
-Helm-chart will deploy the PgCat puller and connect it to the existing PostgreSQL.
+Helm-chart will deploy the Pgbouncer puller and connect it to the existing PostgreSQL.
 You need to do the following:

 -

-Disable PostgreSQL deployment by specifying the variable -
+Disable PostgreSQL deployment by specifying the variable - postgresql.enabled: false

 -